Travel on Point(s)

 • With the yearly anniversary free night certs and the ability to earn another one after $15K in spend each year these will always be in my wallet.

-• IHG Mastercard
+• IHG Premier

 • Chase Ink+